What are T Levels?

 T Levels are intended to simplify the system with clearer course offers that provide students with a defined toolkit to take into industry.

 This doesn’t mean that BTECs aren’t worth doing.
 As we mentioned, BTECs have their place and have been one of the dominant qualifications for a long time.
-The change is solely to ensure that taking that next step in education is easier and clearer for students, and that employers looking at qualifications of applicants have a simpler breakdown of the knowledge learned.
+The change is solely to ensure that taking that next step in education is easier and clearer for students, and that employers looking at the qualifications of applicants have a simpler breakdown of the knowledge learned.

 Are T Levels harder than A Levels?